As a maintenance manager, your livelihood hinges on your ability to control maintenance costs and minimize production downtime.

 4) Integrate EAM and ERP

 IBIS World points to the "ability to control stock on hand and maintain appropriate inventory levels" as a key factor for success for manufacturers.
-One of the best ways to achieve this goal is to achieve EAM and ERP integration.
+One of the best ways to achieve this goal is to have spare parts inventory software through EAM and ERP integration.
 Having one centralized tool to manage inventory bolsters accuracy and creates a seamless process for inventory control personnel.

 Historically, EAM and ERP integration was not always an easy process.
 However, today's system integrators have simplified the process.
 Integration is best achieved by ensuring seamless connectivity between financials and using the same system to perform work management tasks such as purchasing.